iuni-cadre/AlphaDemo/index.md

 > ## Getting Started
 >
-> This tutorial has no pre-requisites.
+> This demo has no pre-requisites.
 There is no required setup or data to
 > download.
 All you need is a morden browser with internet!
 {: .prereq}